 • Portable, easy to take out and carry around

 • The colour codes on the app indicate whether the measurements represent good, moderate or severely polluted air.

 There’s no screen on the device to show the air quality data; instead, you need to have a mobile or desktop application.
 The app tells you whether the air quality is poor or good along with the values.
 Other monitors I’ve tested with the LED show only the data and don’t tell you how bad or moderate the air is.
 For people who need an air quality monitor for their home or office workplace, HibouAir is a better option as it has a desktop application.
 The other Air quality monitor I have tested doesn’t have a desktop application.

 Price is the main selling point of the HibouAir smart air quality monitor.
 It’s a much cheaper way to monitor your indoor air, while most competing products cost between $200 and $300.

-In the mobile and desktop application, you can have a look into the sensor’s readings in detail, where you can see historical air quality data readings for the last hour, day, or week.
+In mobile and desktop applications, you can have a look into the sensor’s readings in detail, where you can see historical air quality data readings for the last hour, day, or week.